Challenge to the Massachusetts law banning possession of so-called ‘assault weapons’ and ‘high-capacity’ magazines.

-Status: Petition for writ of certiorari pending before the US Supreme Court
+Status: Petition for writ of certiorari denied by the US Supreme Court on June 15, 2020

 Worman v.
 Baker is a direct challenge to the constitutionality of MGL Ch.
 140 §131M which bans “the sale, transfer or possess of an assault weapon or a large capacity feeding device that was not otherwise lawfully possessed on September 13, 1994“.
 The lawsuit also challenges the constitutionality of the Attorney General’s July 20, 2016 Notice of Enforcement which rather than clarifying the statute, created more doubt and uncertainty about what firearms are and are not legal to possess in Massachusetts.

 - That the Massachusetts Assault Weapons Ban is unconstitutional because it bans the possession of an entire class of ‘arms’ that are in common use by law-abiding adult citizens in violation of the Supreme Court’s decision in DC v.
 Heller.